Born series for the photon diffusion equation perturbing the Robin boundary condition: Numerical calculation

 The left panel of Fig.~\ref{fig:beta0.015b} suggests how the necessary number of terms $n$ can be determined.
 Since results from different $n$ agree for short time, we should use $n$ such that curves for terms greater than or equal to $n$ agree until $t=T$.
 Although it is not easy to know the optimal $n$ a priori, we can find such $n$ by trying several $n$'s.

 Numerical calculation was done by Mathematica using a single Intel Core i5 (2.9 GHz).
 The computation time for $\beta=0.002$, $n=5$ in Fig.~\ref{fig:beta0.002} and $\beta=0.005$, $n=5$ in Fig.~\ref{fig:beta0.005} were 0.4 sec whereas for $\beta=0.015$ in Fig.~\ref{fig:beta0.015b}, the cases $n=30,40,50,60,70$ required 2.4, 3.3, 4.8, 6.0, and 7.7 sec, respectively.
 The present formulation is beneficial when the Robin boundary condition with small $\beta$ is considered.
 If we suppose that the diffusion approximation holds on the boundary and assume the diffuse surface reflection, we have $\beta=c/(2A)$, where $c$ is the speed of light in the medium and $A=(1+r_d)/(1-r_d)$ with the internal reflection $r_d$ \cite{Groenhuis-Ferwerda-TenBosch83}.
 Let us suppose the reflective index outside the medium is unity.
 The refractive indices $n=1.7$, $2.3$, $2.9$ correspond to $\beta=0.016$, $0.0053$, and $0.0020$, respectively.
-Although the typical refractive index of biological tissue is about $1.37$, large refractive indices often appear in measurement when the boundary is covered by a holder of optical fiber (e.g., $n=3.7$ for silicon at wavelength $800\,{\rm nm}$) or the box which contains the target biological tissue has thickness which causes large effective refractive indices \cite{Machida-etal16}.